Dairy Pandemic Market Volatility Assistance Program Overview – Sep…

 Payment rates will vary regionally based on the actual losses on pooled milk related to price volatility.
-Full details of the PMVAP payment scheme are not yet available, however there is speculation that PMVAP payments will compensate producers for 80% of the difference between Class I milk prices derived from the “higher of Class III and Class IV skim milk pricing factors” and the “average of Class III and Class IV skim milk pricing factors, plus $0.74”.
+PMVAP payments will compensate producers for 80% of the difference between Class I milk prices derived from the “higher of Class III and Class IV skim milk pricing factors” and the “average of Class III and Class IV skim milk pricing factors, plus $0.74”.
 Throughout the Jul – Dec ’20 period, the difference amounted to $3.56/cwt.

-The $3.56/cwt difference between Class I milk prices, multiplied by the 80% compensation rate and the regional Class I utilization rate results in an estimated potential payment rate.
+The $3.56/cwt difference between Class I milk prices, multiplied by the 80% compensation rate and the regional Class I utilization rate results in estimated potential payment rates.
 For producers with a 20% regional Class I utilization rate, the hypothetical potential PMVAP payment would work out to $0.57/cwt ($3.56/cwt * 80% * 20%).
-The Upper Midwest Federal Milk Marketing Order (FMMO), which includes the state of Wisconsin and most of Minnesota, exhibited a Class I utilization percentage of 20% throughout the Jul – Dec ’20 period.
+The Upper Midwest Federal Milk Marketing Order (FMMO), which includes the majority of the states of Wisconsin and Minnesota, exhibited a Class I utilization percentage of 20% throughout the Jul – Dec ’20 period.
 For comparison, the California FMMO exhibited a 23% Class I utilization percentage over the same period.

 The five million pounds of annual production cap will significantly reduce potential PMVAP payments for relatively larger dairies.
 Assuming average daily milk per cow of 65 pounds, producers with herds greater than 210 cows will begin to max out their PMVAP payment allocation.
-Because PMVAP payments are based only on the July – December period, the effective maximum pounds used within the payment calculations is 2.5 million.
-Multiplying the $0.57/cwt hypothetical payment rate calculated above with the 2.5 million pound effective production cap results in a hypothetical payment of approximately $14,200 per producer when factoring in production caps.
-Payment calculations remain unknown, with the example above being hypothetical, and it remains to be seen how the full $350 million in funds will be allocated when factoring in the five million pound annual production cap.
+Multiplying the $0.57/cwt hypothetical payment rate calculated above with the five million pound production cap results in a hypothetical total payment of approximately $28,500 per producer with a Class I utilization rate of 20%.
+Maximum hypothetical PMVAP payments scale considerably larger for producers in FMMOs with higher Class I utilization rates, as shown in the chart below.

 Additional Pandemic Assistance